Midnight Rain

-"Midnight Rain" is a song by the American singer-songwriter Taylor Swift from her tenth original studio album, Midnights (2022).
+"Midnight Rain" is a song by the American singer-songwriter Taylor Swift from her tenth studio album, Midnights (2022).
 She wrote and produced the track with Jack Antonoff.
-Driven by a distorted Moog synthesizer, the production of "Midnight Rain" incorporates a dubstep–influenced bass, trap and house beats, and Swift's pitched-down vocals.
-The song is electropop with elements of R&B, hip-hop, and indietronica.
-In the lyrics, the narrator contemplates on a lost love back in her hometown: although the ex-lover wanted a comfortable domestic life, she chose to pursue her career and fame.
+An electropop track, "Midnight Rain" features elements of R&B, hip-hop, and indietronica.
+Its production incorporates a drone generated by a Moog synthesizer, programmed hi-hats and synths, a deep bass, and a pitched-down vocal hook.
+In the lyrics, Swift's narrator contemplates on a lost love back in her hometown: although the ex-lover wanted a comfortable domestic life, she chose to pursue her career and fame.

 Several critics who picked "Midnight Rain" as a highlight on Midnights deemed its production and vocal manipulation interesting and captivating.
 A few reviews found the vocal production otherwise off-putting or derivative.
 "Midnight Rain" peaked at number five on both the Billboard Hot 100 and Global 200, and it reached the top 10 on charts in Australia, Canada, India, Malaysia, the Philippines, Portugal, Singapore, and Vietnam.
-The song received certifications in Australia, Brazil, Canada, Spain, and the United Kingdom.
+The song received platinum certifications in Australia, Brazil, Canada, and New Zealand.
 Swift included the song on the set list of the Eras Tour (2023–2024).